obithelight/100-days-of-python/beginner/README.md

-This folder contains beginner friendly tasks that aims to aid one's basic understanding of python syntax
+This folder contains beginner friendly tasks that aims to aid one's basic understanding of the python syntax